How Much Does It Cost to Create a Car Marketplace Like Autotrader?

 When smart contracts were first reintroduced by Ethereum back in 2015, people were skeptical about their importance.
 Fast forward to 2023 and businesses across the globe are vying for smart contract development.
-In 2022, the smart contracts market was valued at $183 million and is expected to cross $1.5 billion by 2032.
+Previously, the smart contracts market was valued at $183 million and is expected to cross $1.5 billion by 2032.

 Reintroduced, yes, you read that right!
 Ethereum wasn’t the one who birthed the concept of smart contracts.
 It was the one who bolstered the idea though.
 In fact, it was Nick Szabo – the pioneer of blockchain and the possible contender for Satoshi Nakamoto – who coined the term during the early 90s.